acl-tmp/ICRL-Sum/readme.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This repository is provided for anonymous peer review purposes only.
+All rights reserved.
+Redistribution or reuse is not permitted without the authors’ permission.